-In the light of the knowledge and understanding of the Company and its environment obtained in the course of the audit, other than the matter identified in the Basis for qualified opinion section above, we have not identified material misstatements in the strategic report or the directors' report.
+In the light of the knowledge and understanding of the Company and its environment obtained in the course of the audit, we have not identified material misstatements in the Strategic report and Director's report.

-Other than the matter identified in the Basis for qualified opinion section above we have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion:
+We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion:

-- adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or - the parent company financial statements and the part of the directors' remuneration report to be audited are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of Directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.